Frequently

 While Xcel Energy is planning for the addition of renewable resources to our electric system, we’re also looking ahead to the time when these new resources have served their useful lives and will need to be retired or replaced.
 That includes looking at the eventual replacement and disposal of wind turbines.

-At this time, wind farms have a life of approximately 20 years or more and ideally, all the parts of a turbine are designed to last the full lifespan of the facility.
-When a wind farm reaches its end of life it is either retired or retrofitted to newer equipment.
+At this time, wind farms have a life of approximately 20 years or more, and ideally, all the parts of a turbine are designed to last the full lifespan of the facility.
+When a wind farm reaches its end of life, it is either retired or retrofitted to newer equipment.

 - There are a host of recyclable materials that make up wind turbines, including metals and other materials that are recyclable (nacelle, tower sections, internal gearing).